jonatas/fast-circle/README.md

 It connects on circle and look for repeated builds in the same branch.
 It cancel the old builds keeping only latest commit in each branch.

-It does cancel builds on master branch.
+It doesn't cancel builds on master branch.

 ## Setup your keys